HTTP-RPC/Kilo/README.md

 ...
 ```

 String values are automatically wrapped in double-quotes and escaped.
-Instances of `java.util.Date` are encoded as a long value representing epoch time.
+Instances of `java.util.Date` are encoded as a long value representing epoch time in milliseconds.
 All other values are encoded via `toString()`.

 `CSVDecoder` deserializes a CSV document into a list of map values.
 For example, given the preceding document as input, this code would produce the same output as the `JSONDecoder` example: